This

 try anything,” he snarls.
 Hollywood's idle threat is always stupid.

-If he fires the gun, the police will be on top of him and there is no
+If he fires the gun, the police will be on top of him, plus there is no

-point in killing her.
+point in shooting her.
 Maybe Ireland really is a psycho.
 No surprise

-they get through the roadblock after telling the authorities they are
+they get through after telling the authorities they are

 participating in the nearby international race.
 Suddenly, Malone gets